-FG3 3.1 Unless otherwise specified, any one of the following may be admitted by Senate as a candidate for the Postgraduate Certificate or the Postgraduate Diploma:
+- Unless otherwise specified, any one of the following may be admitted by Senate as a candidate for the postgraduate certificate or the postgraduate diploma: - a graduate of the University; - a graduate of another university recognised by Senate; - a person with any other qualification which Senate considers to be equivalent to a Bachelor's degree. - 3.2 Admission is on the recommendation, and at the discretion, of the Head

-- a graduate of the University; - a graduate of another university recognised by Senate; - a person with any other qualification which Senate considers to be equivalent to a Bachelor's degree. - 3.2 Admission is on the recommendation, and at the discretion, of the Head of Department. - 3.3 Candidates must apply by the deadline set by the University.
-Late applications may be considered at the discretion of the Head of Department. - 3.4 To be admitted to the programme specialisations listed below, a candidate must meet additional requirements as follows.
+- of Department. - 33 Candidates must apply by the deadline set by the University.
+Late applications may be considered at the discretion of the Head of Department. - 3 4 To be admitted to the programme specialisations listed below, a candidate must meet additional requirements as follows:

-3.4.1 Postgraduate Certificate in Foundational Phase Teaching
+3.4.1 Postgraduate Certificate in Foundation Phase Teaching

-- (a) A person may be admitted as a candidate for the certificate if he/she has completed the requirements of an approved 360- or 480-credit bachelor's degree of this University or of another university recognised by Senate for the purpose. - (b) Except by the permission of Senate, a person shall not be admitted as a candidate for the certificate unless he/she has achieved a NSC/matric pass in Mathematics or Mathematics Literacy.
+- (a) A person may be admitted as a candidate for the certificate if he/she has completed the requirements of an approved 360- or 480-credit bachelor's degree of this University or of another university recognised by Senate for the purpose.
+The undergraduate degree must comprise a selection of subjects that will provide the knowledge to teach literacy. numeracy and life skills. - (b) Except by the permission of Senate, a person shall not be admitted as a candidate for the certificate unless he/she has achieved a NSC/matric pass in Mathematics or Mathematics Literacy.

-Note: As from 2016, preference will be given to applicants who have appropriate experience in working with five to eight year old children.
+Note: As from 2016, preference will be given to applicants who have appropriate experience in working with five- to eight-year-old children.